MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     > [!NOTE]
     > - **Max bots allow** your hosted machine group to automatically scale to the max bots configuration when required and when resources are available.
     > - If multiple hosted machine groups are used in the same environment, bots are automatically load balanced between the groups.
-    > - You can't exceed the total number of hosted RPA capacity assigned to your environment.
+    > - You can't exceed the total number of Hosted Process capacity assigned to your environment.
     > - To find more information about load balancing, go to [Load balance hosted machine groups](#load-balance-hosted-machine-group).

     - Define the **committed number of bots (optional)** you want to assign to this group.

     > [!NOTE]
     > - **Committed bots guarantee** your hosted machine group to automatically scale to the committed bots configuration when required.
-    > - The sum of hosted machines and committed bots configured in your environment can't exceed the hosted RPA capacity assigned to the environment.
-View usage of hosted RPA capacity in your environment in the [Hosted RPA capacity utilization dashboard](./capacity-utilization-hosted.md).
+    > - The sum of hosted machines and committed bots configured in your environment can't exceed the Hosted Process capacity assigned to the environment.
+View usage of Hosted Process capacity in your environment in the [Hosted Process capacity utilization dashboard](./capacity-utilization-hosted.md).

     :::image type="content" source="media/hosted-machine-groups/create-hmg-scaling.png" alt-text="Screenshot of the hosted machine group scaling configuration in creation wizard.":::